Saisrujan18/ATM/README.md

-     5.He change his pin only if the changed pin is 5 digited(valid) 6.He can also view his balance in savings and current account 7.Also he can transfer money to different accounts and different account types
+     5.He change his pin only if the changed pin is 5 digited(valid) 6.He can also view his balance in savings and current account 7.Also he can transfer money to different accounts and different account types 8.User can request His family members to grant access to withdraw money from their savings account 9.If User received any family withdrawl requests , he can approve them here, 10.After approval ,User can withdraw money from his family members account.
 --->Admin can
      - change his password
      - add money in denominations